openpolitics/manifesto/manifesto/crime.md

 A review will be carried out into the composition of juries, especially for complex trials.

+## Firearms

+The right to own firearms for sporting, hunting and pest control will be respected.

+The licencing process will be strengthened to include mandatory mental health assessements and regular inspections to ensure safe storage & lawful possesion.

+A minimum age of 18 will be instigated for any shotgun certificate application.

 [^1]: [Wearing a Badge, and a Video Camera](http://mobile.nytimes.com/2013/04/07/business/wearable-video-cameras-for-police-officers.html?_r=0) - New York Times